 Introduction

 Malaria is an acute febrile illness caused by Plasmodium parasites, typically transmitted by Anopheles mosquitoes.
-The species P. falciparum is the deadliest malaria parasite and the most prevalent in Africa, while P. vivax is the dominant malaria parasite in most countries outside Sub-Saharan Africa 3.
+The species P. falciparum is the deadliest malaria parasite and the most prevalent in Africa, while P. vivax is the dominant malaria parasite in most countries outside Sub-Saharan Africa.

 Malaria symptoms include chills, fever, and headaches, that typically appear between 10 to 15 days after a person is bitten by an infected mosquito.
-Though identifying these symptoms as malaria can be difficult, left untreated, P. falciparum malaria can progress to severe illness and death within a period of 24 hours.
-Children younger than 5 years, non-immune adults and pregnant women, and patients with HIV/AIDS are most at risk of developing severe illness after contracting malaria 3.
+Though identifying these symptoms as malaria can be difficult, if left untreated, P. falciparum malaria can progress to severe illness and death within a period of 24 hours.
+Children younger than five years, non-immune adults and pregnant women, and patients with HIV/AIDS are most at risk of developing severe illness after contracting malaria.

-Due to the limitations of existing solutions and the impact malaria has on children in LMICs, Gates MRI is initiating the development of a monoclonal antibody (mAb) to prevent P. falciparum malaria infections in infant and pediatric populations.
+Due to the limitations of existing solutions and the impact malaria has on children in LMICs, Gates MRI has initiated the development of a monoclonal antibody (mAb) with the goal of preventing P. falciparum malaria infections in infant and pediatric populations.

 Approach

-Gates MRI, following a collaboration with biotechnology company Atreca, Inc., is developing a prophylactic mAb that could provide prolonged protection against malaria infection.
-With a single injection, the goal of the program is to prevent malaria infection and illness caused by the P. falciparum parasite for at least 4 months in children 3 months to 5 years of age in endemic countries, and any countries with active malaria outbreaks.
+Stemming from a collaboration with the biotechnology company, Atreca, Inc., Gates MRI is developing a candidate prophylactic mAb that may potentially provide prolonged protection against malaria infection.
+With a single injection, the goal of the program is to prevent malaria infection and illness caused by the P. falciparum parasite for at least four months in children 3 months to 5 years of age in endemic countries, and any countries with active falciparum malaria outbreaks.
+The mAb candidate – an engineered version of a human antibody isolated from a RTS,S/AS01 vaccine trial participant – has demonstrated the ability to elicit protection against malaria infection in mice across multiple studies by targeting the P. falciparum circumsporozoite protein (CSP).
+Gates MRI’s mAb program is currently in Phase 1 of development, including a clinical trial currently underway in Uganda (ClinicalTrials.gov ID NCT06408857).

 Other Research Priorities